-With so many online marketplaces, social media platforms, and business messaging apps at your fingertips, it’s tempting to try to go without a website.
+With so many online marketplaces, social media channels, and business messaging apps at your fingertips, it’s tempting to try to go without one.

-But if you do go without, you’ll be missing out on so many opportunities.
+But if you do go without, you’ll be missing out on so many opportunities, and first impressions.

 Maybe you really need to be convinced about having a website for your business, or maybe you already know it’s important and you’re just checking the facts.